10 preparatory steps for crafting your masterpiece poem

-Perspective is the lens that you are going to give your reader through which they can see and observe your characters, happenings, feelings in the poem, in detail, in the way you see them.
+Perspective is the lens that you are going to give your reader through which they can see and observe your characters, happenings, and feelings in the poem, in detail, in the way you see them.

-Say, for example, if you decide to capture the love between a couple as your theme, you can play with multiple perspectives like being the either of the person in love or take an observer’s stance and pen poem as a witness to their love or maybe you can talk from the perspective of the couch that watches the couple love, fight, unite & spend time together.
+Say, for example, if you decide to capture the love between a couple as your theme, you can play with multiple perspectives like being either of the people in love or take an observer’s stance and pen a poem as a witness to their love or maybe you can talk from the perspective of the couch that watches the couple love, fight, unite & spend time together.

-🤩Perspectives can be aplenty, at times irrational too but what’s poetry without a bit of craziness.
+🤩Perspectives can be aplenty, at times irrational too but what’s poetry without a bit of craziness?

 So try to find a unique perspective to get your poem started.
 Dare to be different😊

 🌟Here are a few questions that can help you get started:

 - Who/what is the subject/object in your poem that’s going to talk to the reader?